exadmin/ai-review-configs/README.md

 # ai-review-configs
-Centralized configurations storage for the AI-Review tool
+Centralized configurations storage for the [AI-Review tool](https://github.com/Nikita-Filonov/ai-review)

+AI-Review configurations are focused on a single repository.
+This repository enhances origina AI-Review tool with ability to have single configuration which can be shared with number of your repositories.

 ## How to setup your repository